uforodavid/Disaster-response-pipeline/README.md

  - Builds a text processing and machine learning pipeline
  - Trains and tunes a model using GridSearchCV
  - Outputs results on the test set
- - Exports the final model as a pickle file
+ - Exports the model as a pickle file
  3.Flask Web App: the web app enables the user to enter a disaster message, and then view the categories of the message.
  - The web app also contains some visualizations that describe the data.